djthorpe/go-dom/README.md

 make test && make jstest
 ```

+Testing in a WASM environment uses [wasmbrowsertest](https://github.com/agnivade/wasmbrowsertest).
+Please see the documentation for that package for more information
+on testing in the WASM environment and browser support.

 ## Example: Hello, World

 There is a simple "Hello, World" example which runs both on the command line